 Lecturer in Law

-In 2013, Chen was appointed by President Barack Obama, upon the recommendation of United States Senate Minority Leader Mitch McConnell (R-KY), to serve as a member of the Social Security Advisory Board—an independent, bipartisan board that advises the president, Congress, and the Commissioner of Social Security on matters related to the Social Security and Supplemental Security Income programs.
-He is currently awaiting confirmation by the United States Senate.
+Chen was appointed by President Barack Obama and confirmed by the United States Senate to serve as a member of the Social Security Advisory Board—an independent, bipartisan panel that advises the president, Congress, and the Commissioner of Social Security on matters related to the Social Security and Supplemental Security Income programs.

 Chen also served as the deputy campaign manager and policy director of Steve Poizner’s 2010 California gubernatorial campaign, the domestic policy director of Governor Romney’s first presidential bid in 2008, and a health policy adviser to the Bush-Cheney reelection campaign in 2004.